-Circumstances where there might be a high risk of money laundering or terrorist financing in the accountancy sector.
+Circumstances where there might be a high risk of money laundering, terrorist financing or proliferation financing in the accountancy sector.

 What is the purpose of this document?

 The impact of money laundering is devastating - it enables serious organised crime such as modern slavery, drugs trafficking, fraud, corruption and terrorism.